 A critically important of developing or using instructional materials in your teaching is to become knowledgable about Copyright & Fair Use at ACC.
 We have an ACC Copyright Officer to help with questions and resources.

 Location: Elgin Campus Library

-ACC offers tools and services to help faculty develop instructional videos as part of their course materials.
-Lecture capture is a general term used for recording lectures and then making them available online for students.
+ACC offers the Lecture Capture tool Panopto to help faculty develop instructional videos as part of their course materials.
+Panopto can be used for recording lectures and then making them available online for students.